This post may contain affiliate links. For more information, please see my full disclosure policy.

 From shadows and robots to teachers and nurses, there is so much to learn about throughout the month of May.

-Whether you’re homeschooling your preschooler or working year-round in a preschool classroom, you’ll find something for everyone on this list!
+Whether you’re planning for a home preschool or working year-round in a preschool classroom, you’ll find something for everyone on this list of May preschool themes!

 If you’re looking for a way to add a little bit of scientific exploration into your days, then look no further than a magnets theme unit!
 Let your little ones explore what types of materials are magnetic, which ones are not, and what happens when a magnet is introduced into a pile of small metal objects.